nathanmwhite/text-summarization-number-probing/pegasus/README.md

 Beyond these, several additional number probing tests will be supported.

 TODO:
-1. Add code to protect against clashing command-line arguments.
-2. Add protections against exploding gradients.
+1. Add protections against exploding gradients.
 Changing hyperparameters may be enough in this case, with monitoring for infinity/nan issues.
+2. Test argument checking.
+3. Revisit local/relative import method to prevent future breaks.